Recording and reconstruction process in hologram

-In the reconstruction process, the hologram is illuminated by laser beam and this beam is called reconstruction beam.
-This beam is identical to reference beam used in construction of hologram.
+In the reconstruction process, the hologram is illuminated by a laser beam and this beam is called a reconstruction beam.
+This beam is identical to the reference beam used in the construction of the hologram.

-The hologram acts a diffraction grating.
-This reconstruction beam will undergo phenomenon of diffraction during passage through the hologram.
-The reconstruction beam after passing through the hologram produces a real as well as virtual image of the object.
+The hologram acts as a diffraction grating.
+This reconstruction beam will undergo a phenomenon of diffraction during passage through the hologram.
+The reconstruction beam after passing through the hologram produces a real as well as a virtual image of the object.

 Figure: Reconstruction process in Holography

-One of the diffracted beams emerging from the hologram appears to diverge from an apparent object when project back.
-Thus, virtual image is formed behind the hologram at the original site of the object and real image in front of the hologram.
+One of the diffracted beams emerging from the hologram appears to diverge from an apparent object when projected back.
+Thus, a virtual image is formed behind the hologram at the original site of the object and a real image in front of the hologram.
 Thus an observer sees light waves diverging from the virtual image and the image is identical to the object.
 If the observer moves round the virtual image then other sides of the object which were not noticed earlier would be observed.
-Therefore, the virtual image exhibits all the true three dimensional characteristics.
+Therefore, the virtual image exhibits all the true three-dimensional characteristics.
 The real image can be recorded on a photographic plate.

 Kindly Read This Also :